-Krysalis is an audiovisual performance of Slagmann which is a new collaboration between Talismann and Slagwerk Den Haag.
+Krysalis is an audiovisual performance of Slagmann, which is a new collaboration between Talismann and Slagwerk Den Haag.
 It is a mesmerising cross-pollination between ritualistic percussion and drum machines.
-I designed the scenography for them and we created a 3 meter long sculpture that dominates the show and acts almost like a guide thought the music.
+I designed the scenography for them, and we created a 3-meter-long sculpture that dominates the show and acts almost like a guide through the music.

-We wanted to create a show where the fascination of the mathematical perfection shines through.
-Where the “Krysalis” becomes a symbol of transformation while touching on the balance between the light and dark side of nature.
+We wanted to create a show where the fascination of mathematical perfection shines through.
+Where the “Krysalis” becomes a symbol of transformation while touching on the balance between the light and dark sides of nature.
 We are aiming to take the spectators on a ritualistic experience.

 The biggest challenge was to get the whole piece into action.
-It is a sculpture of 3.20 by 1.40 and she pretty heavy.
-We started with a small drawing and together with Paulus van der Heijden we translated it into a small model.
+It is a sculpture of 3.20 by 1.40, and she is pretty heavy.
+We started with a small drawing, and together with Paulus van der Heijden, we translated it into a small model.
 With a lot of trial and error and many sleepless nights, we formed the sculpture.
-It was a great process but it took its toll on all of us haha.
+It was a great process, but it took its toll on all of us, haha.

 In my past work, the audience is a spectator and not a participant.
-But at the moment I am working on my first fully digital art installation in collaboration with Naivi and Dasha Rush.
-We have created a completely new world within NAP framework.
+But at the moment, I am working on my first fully digital art installation in collaboration with Naivi and Dasha Rush.
+We have created a completely new world within the NAP framework.
 We also build the software for the Kyrsalis live performance with this framework.
-It is a beautiful new world and I am spending days in the software at the moment, is an exciting place to hide in.
+It is a beautiful new world, and I am spending days in the software at the moment, is an exciting place to hide in.

 We want to create an event where boundaries fade.
 In the installation, animations, video and soundscapes simulate behaviours based on the processes within nature.
 The installation can be influenced by the presence of the visitor.
 People can experience the work from a distance or dive into a dialogue with the work.
 The number of visitors, their position in the room and their movements influence how images and sounds form and will move.

-This dynamic interaction is I think very interesting.
-But it will not always give you what you anticipate, the feedback of the installation can be very subtle, the visitor can initially ponder whether the installation responds to her/him or not.
+This dynamic interaction is, I think, very interesting.
+But it will not always give you what you anticipate.
+The feedback of the installation can be very subtle, and the visitor can initially ponder whether the installation responds to her/him or not.
 This reflects the autonomy of nature.
 We are in the last phase of the work.
 It is almost finished.

 You couldn’t live without…